U.S. natgas futures slip early despite more heat

 Data from Baker Hughes last week showed the gas-directed rig

-count fell by 20 to a 13-year low of 522.
-It was the seventh
+count rose by 8 to 542 after sliding to a 13-year low the prior

 (Rig graphic: r.reuters.com/dyb62s)